TheDivine/hosting-cyberpanel/ansible/README.md

 - Set `enable_dns`/`enable_mail` to true in `group_vars/all.yml` if you plan to run DNS or mail on the panel host; firewall rules will be opened accordingly.
 - Installation uses the upstream CyberPanel installer.
 The playbook attempts to answer prompts via Ansible's `expect` module.
 If the installer changes prompts, you may need to adjust `responses` patterns in `playbook.yml`.
 - After install, visit https://your-fqdn-or-ip:8090/ and log in as `admin` using the password you set.
+- Password-based SSH is supported but discouraged; if you temporarily rely on it, run with `--ask-pass --ask-become-pass` (or export `ansible_password`/`ansible_become_password` securely) and avoid committing credentials to Git.

 Security Defaults
 - Creates a new sudo user and disables root SSH login and password auth (key-based only).